'She was a rainbow of light': Loved ones remember murdered Vancouver teen

 Nikki Kuhnhausen's remains were just discovered in rural Clark County, six months after she disappeared.
 On Friday, guests filled the sanctuary of Vancouver United Church of Christ to honor Kuhnhausen, who was 17 when she died.

+RELATED: Vancouver teen was strangled; Snapchat, phone records tie suspect to her death, police say

-“My fears and my visions and nightmares were true stories,” said Woods.
-“For 6 months I prayed that wasn't what was happening.”
+"My fears and my visions and nightmares were true stories,” said Woods.
+“For six months I prayed that wasn't what was happening.”

 Woods said her daughter was always confident in who she was, even before coming out publicly in the sixth grade.
 She said that will be Kuhnhausen’s legacy.